-Tulsi Gabbard was back in the news today for having sufficient guts to take on the Clinton machine.
-She is suing Hilary Clinton for $50 million for smearing Tulsi and stating that she was a Russian agent.
+Tulsi Gabbard was back in the news today.
+She has sufficient guts to take on the Clinton machine.
+She is suing Hilary Clinton for $50 million for stating that she was a Russian agent.

-For some time, Gabbard has asserted herself as perhaps the only democratic party candidate with a shred of integrity and she backs this with a unique preparedness to back her judgement and refusal to follow the democratic hordes over the cliff.
+For some time, Gabbard has asserted herself as perhaps the only democratic party candidate with a shred of integrity.
+She backs this with a unique preparedness to back her judgement and refusal to follow the democratic hordes over the cliff.

-This apparent independence strikes fear into the hearts of many corporate democrats who yearn for a return of power and a restoration of business as usual politics.
+This apparent independence strikes fear into the hearts of many corporate democrats.
+They yearn for a return of power and a restoration of business as usual politics.
 Gabbard’s refusal to play along with establishment lines about America being the world’s policeman and the need for consistent regime change wars is not business as usual.
-Gabbard is viewed as a pariah by the DNC establishment and they have been working overtime to smear and discredit her since the day she resigned as deputy DNC chair in 2016.
+Gabbard is viewed as a pariah by the DNC establishment.
+They have been working overtime to smear and discredit her since the day she resigned as deputy DNC chair in 2016.
 Clinton in particular viewed this step as a betrayal.

 Naturally, Gabbard’s appearance on Fox News disturbs and alienates the rusted on DNC voters as well as the woke socialist take no prisoners hard core left that doesn’t want anything resembling debate.
 Everything she does alienates the very party she is said to represent.
 The concept of rational debate and discussion has become totally foreign.